-Later in the year, while the fence work was in process, in another newspaper article (pdf) during an interview Eloise was quoted saying “The fence is needed to keep our the few vandals who destroy in a few minutes the work of years and spoil the garden for the rest of the visitors.”
-Prior to 1924 the Park Board could not allocate funds to complete fencing.
+Later in the year, while the fence work was in process, in another newspaper article (pdf copy) she was quoted saying “The fence is needed to keep our the few vandals who destroy in a few minutes the work of years and spoil the garden for the rest of the visitors.”
 The article concluded - “Tired of waiting years for it to be built, she finally is having it put up herself.”
 (2)

 One set of fences or two?

-It would be within the "north enclosure" that the Mallard Pool would be constructed in 1932.
+It was within the "north enclosure" that the Mallard Pool was constructed in 1932.
 She noted in her log on July 7, 1932 "Mallard Pool completed in north enclosure."
 That places the "north enclosure" north of the current back fence of the Garden in the wetland area that was once part of the Garden and has now grown wild.
 Details on the Mallard Pool in this article.